opentracing/opentracing.io/use-cases.md

 )
 {% endhighlight %}

-### Setting "Debug" Mode
+### Setting Sampling Priority Before the Trace Starts

-Most tracing systems apply sampling to minimize the amount of trace data sent to the system.
+Most distributed tracing systems apply sampling to reduce the amount of trace data that needs to be recorded and processed.
 Sometimes developers want to have a way to ensure that a particular trace is going to be recorded (sampled) by the tracing system, e.g. by including a special parameter in the HTTP request, like `debug=true`.
-The OpenTracing API does not have any insight into sampling techniques used by the implementation, so there is no explicit API to force it.
-However, the implementations are advised to recognized the `debug` Trace Attribute and take measures to record the Span.
+The OpenTracing API standardizes around some useful tags, and one o them is the so-called "sampling priority": exact semnatics are implementation-specific, but any values greater than zero (the default) indicates a trace of elevated importance.
 In order to pass this attribute to tracing systems that rely on pre-trace sampling, the following approach can be used:

 {% highlight python %}
 if request.get('debug'):
     span = tracer.start_span(
         operation_name=operation,
-        tags={'debug': True}
+        tags={tags.SAMPLING_PRIORITY: 1}
     )
 {% endhighlight %}